 - Ginger and Coconut Balls

-As well as being energy and calorie filled, hiking snacks also need to be easy to carry in your pack and not messy.
+Hiking with a backpack for prolonged periods is a sure-fire way to burn some serious calories.
+You can see just how many in our handy guide to calories burned doing various outdoor activities.
+As such, hiking snacks need to full and energy and high calorie for their weight.
+But as well as this, the best snacks for hiking need to be easy to carry in your pack and not messy.
 Day hiking snacks can afford to be on the heavier, larger side, but for those looking for hiking snack ideas for multi-day trips, portability, weight and size are also really important too.

 Get your juices flowing with these drool-inducing hiking snack ideas:

 Recommended by: Leah Isaacs – Nutrition Therapy Practitioner

 Many store-bought granolas are high in added sugars and low in protein/healthy fats, but not this homemade version!
 A perfect hiking companion for those moments when you need an extra boost to the top, a morning breakfast for overnight treks, or a sweet/salty treat after a P,B&J or other portable meal that may or may not have been super satisfying.